MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 ---

-In this blog you will learn about netlify centralized authentication using mojoauth with a working Demonstration.
+In this blog you will learn about netlify centralized authentication using MojoAuth with a working Demonstration.

 # Getting Credentials